-Affiliate Marketing is a type of performance-based marketing where a company compensates an affiliate partner for customers they generate through their own marketing efforts.
+Affiliate Marketing is a type of performance based marketing where a company compensates an affiliate partner for customers they generate through their own marketing efforts.

 The Parties Involved

 In the affiliate eco-system, a company who is looking to acquire new customers or leads, is known as the advertiser.
-An advertiser can be a company selling clothing, software, electronics, accesories, etc., or a company generating leads for their insurance, mortgage, legal or other services based business.
+An advertiser can be a company selling clothing, software, electronics, accessories, etc., or a company generating leads for their insurance, mortgage, legal or other services based business.

 Affiliates, also known as publishers, are individuals or companies that promote an advertiser’s product or service in exchange for a commission.
 This is how they monetize their marketing efforts.
 These marketing efforts can include a blog, content, review, or shopping comparison website, or an affiliate who is generating traffic from paid search, email marketing, display advertising, social media presence, etc.

 The most important party to both the advertiser and affiliate is the consumer.
-The consumer is the clicks on an affiliate’s ad, reaches the advertiser’s website and makes a purchase or completes a lead, thus generating revenue for the advertiser and affiliate.
+The consumer is the one who clicks on an affiliate’s ad, reaches the advertiser’s website and makes a purchase or completes a lead, thus generating revenue for the advertiser and affiliate.

 Network or Platform?

 In order to facilitate the relationship between an Advertiser, Affiliate and Consumer an Affiliate Network or Affiliate Tracking Platform must be leveraged.
 The primary responsibility of these networks or platforms is to track clicks and conversions and attribute them to the appropriate affiliate.
 This is done through the use of tracking links, cookies and conversion pixels.
-In additional to the technical benefits a network or platform provides, they are also used for media hosting, commission payment processing, program reporting and/or other affiliate program elements.
+In addition to the technical benefits a network or platform provides, they are also used for media hosting, commission payment processing, program reporting and/or other affiliate program elements.

 An ADVERTISER acquires a CONSUMER and the AFFILIATE is rewarded!